 Inflammation is the body’s natural reaction to tissue damage.
 But despite your body’s healing efforts, inflammation can be unsightly and painful.
 This can be especially true in sensitive or frequently used areas like the face and joints.

-Much to the dismay of the pharmaceutical industry, many patients are still seeking out natural solutions, like bromelain and quercetin supplements, to reduce inflammation after surgery or injury.
+Much to the dismay of the pharmaceutical industry’s best efforts, many patients are still seeking out natural solutions, like bromelain and quercetin supplements, to reduce inflammation after surgery or injury.
 Find out if this botanical combination is the best natural anti-inflammatory for you.